-- If there is a similar drug on the Drug List you can take instead or - Whether to ask for an exception from these changes.
-To learn more about asking for exceptions, refer to Chapter 9, Section F, page 23.
+- If there is a similar drug on the Drug List you can take instead or - Whether to ask for an exception from these changes to continue covering the drug or the version of the drug you have been taking.
+To learn more about asking for exceptions, refer to Chapter 9, Section F.